Frequently Asked Questions

 Our program covers professional, high school athletes.
 If your child wishes to compete in an NCAA sport in college, all Enhanced Online Courses and Dual Enrollment Courses are approved by the NCAA for Division I athletic program participation.

-Our certified tutors and instructors supplement courses with curriculum from Khan Academy, Calvert, and The Walking Classrooms.
+Our certified tutors and instructors supplement courses with curriculum from Khan Academy, Calvert, and The Walking Classrooms among others.

 We follow the HCPSS calendar for holiday closings and notify parents of closures based on inclement weather by 6AM via emergency notifications posted to our Facebook, Meetup and Twitter platforms.
 SEE: HCPSS Calendar